omarboukhris/realsenseplugin/README.md

   imgslave="@rs2.color"
   size="6 9"
 />

+<ProjectionMatrixExport
+  name="exporter"
+  rotation="@calib.rotation"
+  translation="@calib.translation"
+  filename="/path/to/file.txt"
+/>
 ```

 The resulting rotation/translation are stored in the appropriate sofa data, which are `@calib.rotation` and `@calib.translation`.
 These data can be fed to any Realsense Reprojector, respectively through `rotation` and `offset` labels.
+The result is exported to a file for usage in another scene.